2i2c-org/team-compass/engineering/workflow/default-workflow.md

 (coordination:sprint-board)=
 ### The Sprint Board

+% TODO: Add a link to the sprint board

 The Sprint Board is a place to keep track of the [Deliverables and tasks](coordination:deliverables) our team intends to work on for the week.
 It is a GitHub Projects board that is created for each week, and closed at the end of each week.
 The team's goal is to complete all items on the Sprint Board by the end of the Sprint.